texhex/SQLSimplePS/README.md

 $sqls.Execute()
 ```

-This will return 4, as this is the ID of the row we just inserted.
+This will return 4, as this is the ID of the row that was inserted.

 One of the advantages is that the base SQL command is only parsed once (as only the values are different, but not the SQL itself), so they are faster - but in normal scenarios this effect is neglectable.

-What makes them great is that they are nearly immune to SQL injection (see [OWASP SQL Injection](https://www.owasp.org/index.php/SQL_Injection)).
+What makes them great however is that they are nearly immune to SQL injection (see [OWASP SQL Injection](https://www.owasp.org/index.php/SQL_Injection)).

 Suppose we would use string replacement and we get a name like this:
 ```sql
 '); DELETE FROM DBO.USERS; GO --'
 ```

-When using string replacement, we would be in big trouble, but with parameters we can do this:
+When using string replacement, we would be in big trouble, but with parameters that's no problem at all:

 ```powershell
 $sqls = [SQLSimple]::new($connectionString)